 Take the time to dive into those relationships in Tiers 2 /3 and answer these questions.

 Sometimes you just need to save the most intimate pieces of your life for those who are going to uphold you through each step of this journey.
-I worked with a bride & groom who celebrated their marriage ceremony with 10 family members in a sweet backyard ceremony, almost like an elopement.
+I worked with a bride & groom who celebrated their marriage ceremony with 10 family members in a sweet backyard ceremony.
+Almost like an elopement.
 What a cherished moment between two families coming together as one.
-The following day friends and more family joined them for an alfresco style reception in the same location, creating a weekend affair out of the blessed matrimony.
+The following day more guests joined them for an alfresco style reception.
+Creating a weekend affair out of the blessed matrimony.

 The perfect intimate wedding is full of intentional movement!
 Sitting through a ceremony, sitting through dinner, sitting through toasts – weddings come with a lot of static energy!
 Don’t be afraid to change things up a little bit when it comes to wedding traditions.
 By having your guests stand during your ceremony (as long as it’s a short but meaningful affair), you get them involved from the get-go.
 And they will feel closer to you emotionally and spiritually by being closer to you physically.